kdabir/tomcat-instance-manager/README.md

 ## Purpose

 *Tomcat Instance Manager* helps us create and manage multiple tomcat instance using same tomcat binaries.
-Different webapps/ services can be then installed on different instances.
+Different webapps/ micro-services can be then installed on different instances.
 All instances are isolated from each other, started on different ports and can be started/stopped/restarted without affecting other instances.

 Tomcat can run out of same binaries with different configuration for each instance/environment.
 With tomcat instance manager, we can easily create multiple instances without having to install tomcat multiple times.

-It also lets us create windows services per instance, so that we don't need to start/stop each instance from command line (we can still do so if we want to).
+It also lets us create windows services per instance, so that we don't need to start/stop each instance from scripts (we can still do so if we want to).
 Installing service has its own pros and cons, which need not be discussed here.

-Examples when Tomcat Instance Manger comes handy
+Tomcat Instance Manger comes handy when:

 - We have two or more apps to run, let's say one REST API and a webapp that consumes the API.
 With Tomcat Instance Manager we can deploy all apps on different instances of tomcat.
+- We have multiple microservices to run locally.
 - When keeping one app always on, we need to develop test other apps such that one can be started as a background service whereas other instance can be used for development and restarted as necessary.
 - Simulating two different environments for a same app (let's say QA and Dev).
 - Just want to create a throwaway tomcat configuration without modifying our existing installation.